Second Macedonian War: Battle of Aous

+Siege of Atrax

 After the Roman victory, the Aetolians led a rapid attack through Ainis and into Dolopia, while King Amynander attacked and captured Gomphi, in the south-western corner of Thessaly.
 Meanwhile, Flamininus entered Epirus, which now joined the Roman side.
 Together with Amynander, he entered Thessaly.

 The army did not encounter much resistance at first, but he became caught up in a prolonged siege at Atrax.
-Eventually he was forced to abandon this siege and march south into Phocis in order to secure his supply lines and lodgings for winter by capturing Anticyra.
+Eventually he was forced to abandon this siege.

+He then marched south into Phocis in order to secure his supply lines and lodgings for winter by capturing Anticyra.
 He then besieged and captured Elateia.

-Roman naval campaign
+Second Roman-Pergamene-Rhodian naval campaign

 While this campaign was taking place, the consul's brother, Lucius Quinctius Flamininus had taken control of the Roman fleet and sailed to Athens.
 He rendezvoused with the Attalid and Rhodian fleets near Euboea.
 Eretria was taken after fierce fighting and Carystus surrendered, meaning that the entire island of Euboea was now under Roman control.
-The fleet travelled back around Attica to Cenchreae and placed Corinth under siege.

-From there, Lucius, Attalus, the Rhodians, and the Athenians sent ambassadors to the Achaian League in order to bring them into the war on the Roman side.
-The league held an assembly at Sicyon to decide how to respond, which was extremely contentious.
-On the one hand, the Achaians were still at war with Sparta and they were allied to Macedonia, but on the other hand their new chief magistrate Aristaenus was pro-Roman and the Romans promised to give the city of Corinth to the League.
-The representatives of Argos, Megalopolis, and Dyme, which all had particularly strong ties with Philip, left the meeting.
-The rest of the assembly voted to join the anti-Macedonian alliance.

-The Achaian army joined the other forces besieging Corinth, but after fierce fighting the siege had to be abandoned when 1,500 Macedonian reinforcements commanded by Philokles arrived from Boiotia.
-From Corinth, Philokles was invited to take control of Argos by pro-Macedonians in the city, which he did without a fight.